Canker Sores vs Cold Sores: Understanding the Difference

 Cold sores are diagnosed with a culture or blood test.
 Both forms of the herpes simplex virus remain in the body for life and recur periodically.
 By the time HSV-1 or HSV-2 has spread along the nerve pathways, a cold sore will eventually form.
 This is called the prodrome stage, and most cold sore sufferers experience it as a tingly, burning sensation.
 The good news is that cold sore outbreaks tend to decrease in severity with age.
 Some cold sore treatment options include:

 - Taking an oral antiviral prescription.
 FDA-approved prescriptions for treating cold sores may reduce healing time by two days.
-One well-known medication for HSV-1, Valtrex, can cause side effects including lack of appetite, drowsiness, and difficulty concentrating.
+One well-known medication for HSV-1, Valtrex, can cause side effects including lack of appetite, tiredness, and difficulty concentrating (Reference).
 Moreover, oral antiviral treatments are only effective when taken before vesicles appear.

 - Applying an antiviral cream.
 Antiviral creams are also more effective when applied during the prodrome stage.
 These can sometimes soothe itchiness and pain during a cold sore outbreak.